WinStar World Casino: Hotel information

+The playing of casino games and slots is restricted to those 18 years old and above.

 Offsite areas

 WinStar Golf Club

 The WinStar Golf Club features two 18-hole championship golf courses designed by former PGA Tour Pro, D.A.
 Weibring.
 In addition, the WinStar Golf Academy, a 4850 sqft facility, offers private golf lessons.

 WinStar RV Park

 The FunTown RV park at WinStar is a 200-space RV Park that is available to people visiting the casino.
 A shuttle service to the casino is available to guests in the RV Park.